Debt Collection Agencies

 Do I have to pay a debt collector when they visit me?

-When a debt collector visits you in person, you don't have to pay the full amount owed or even hand over any cash at all.
-This is because, unlike bailiffs, debt collectors have no legal powers to enter your home and remove your belongings and must leave as soon as you instruct them to do so.
+If a debt collector visits you in person, it's worth remembering that you don't have to pay the full amount owed or even hand over any cash at all.

 Why do debts get passed to debt collection agencies?

-There are several reasons why debts get passed to debt collection agencies but, in most cases, it's because your creditor doesn't want to waste any more time or money chasing a debt that they've been unable to recover.
+There are several reasons why debts get passed to debt collection agencies but, in most cases, it's because your creditor doesn't want to spend any more time or money chasing a debt that they've been unable to recover.

 Can a debt collector chase me for a statute barred debt?

 In the UK, most unsecured debts become 'statute barred' and are no longer legally enforceable after six years.
-This essentially means that your creditor has run out of time to take legal action against you and the deadline for issuing a CCJ against you has expired.

-However, while your creditor won't be able to take legal action against you, the debt will still exist and they may still try to recover the debt through other forms of debt collection.
-This may include hiring a debt collector or debt collection agency with more time and resources to chase the money owed.
+However, while your creditor won't be able to take legal action against you, the debt will still exist and they can still try to recover the debt without using legal action.

 How should a debt collector treat me if I'm vulnerable?

-For example, if you suffer from a mental health issue, you must inform the debt collection agency as soon as possible.
-They must then refer you to a dedicated team who will determine the best way to deal with your case.
+They will then refer you to a dedicated team who will decide the best way to deal with your case.

 Can debt collectors add interest and charges to my debt?